0

 Requirements

-The iFoster’s legal guardian is required to review our on-line orientation with their child and accompany their child to the League to pick-up the foster assignment.
+The participant’s legal guardian is required to review our online orientation with their child and accompany their child to Peggy Adams to pick-up the foster assignment.
 The purpose of the program is for children to foster with the guidance of a parent/guardian.

 Commitment